DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Let's hear it."

 "While we're fighting Vanessa, I'd like you to keep other demons busy.
-Specifically I want Resistance army attack capital."
+Specifically I want Resistance army to attack capital."

 They need to attack capital with full force.
 There Rinne and Kai would separate from them to sneak into Dark Empress's stronghold